axibase/atsd/administration/backup.md

 **Backup Import** has two optional settings:

-* **Replace Existing** setting toggles whether or not ATSD deletes existing data which matches incoming data.
-If disabled, and matching data exists in the database, ATSD does not import matching incoming data.
+* **Replace Existing** setting toggles whether or not ATSD deletes existing records which match those incoming.
+If disabled, and matching records exist in the database, ATSD does not import matching incoming records.
-* **Auto Enable** setting toggles whether or not uploaded data is [enabled](./data_retention.md#disable-metric) by default.
+* **Auto Enable** setting toggles whether or not uploaded records are [enabled](./data_retention.md#disable-metric) by default.

 ## Configure Automatic Backup Schedule

 The [**Server Properties**](./server-properties.md) page contains the `internal.backup.schedule` property.
-By default, ATSD creates a backup at `/opt/atsd/atsd/backup` every day at 11:30 PM [server local time](./timezone.md).
+By default, ATSD creates a backup at `/opt/atsd/atsd/backup` every day at 23:30 [server local time](./timezone.md).
 Configure the [`cron`](https://axibase.com/docs/axibase-collector/scheduling.html#cron-expressions) expression as needed to modify this schedule.

 New backup files do not replace existing backup files.
+Each backup is timestamped with the date and time of creation.
+Configure an external `cron` job to prune old backup files.

 ## Node Replication